Scripps College: Founding era

 Scripps College was founded in 1926, following the coeducational Pomona College and Claremont Graduate University.
 Soon after, the first dormitory, created in 1927, was dedicated in memory of trustee Eleanor Joy Toll.
 Ernest J. Jaqua was inaugurated as the first president of Scripps College in the same dedication ceremony of Toll Hall.
 The second dormitory, established as a "sister building" to Toll Hall, was dedicated to Grace Scripps Clark, the niece of Ellen Browning Scripps and daughter of James E. Scripps, in November 1928.
 Balch Academic Hall and Browning Residence Hall, named for trustee Janet Jacks Balch and founder Ellen Browning Scripps, respectively, were dedicated in a joint ceremony in September 1929.
 Despite being designed by different architects, both halls adopted a "'Mediterranean' motif" unique to the campus.

-At age 89, Scripps founded the college as one of the first institutions in the West dedicated to educating women for both professional careers and personal growth.
-Scripps's "experiment in education" called for a setting with an artistic connection between buildings and garden landscape on an intimate scale.